 First of all, I’m not a big fan of “the hustle.”
-I don’t go to portfolio reviews or many networking events.
-I’ve tried them in the past and didn’t see much success.
-I found them to be one-sided, time consuming, potentially expensive and exhausting.
+I don’t go to portfolio reviews or networking events.
+I find them to be time consuming, potentially expensive and exhausting.
 I’ve burned myself out in the past and my work suffered because of it.
-But, once I started approaching clients in a more simplified, direct and mutually beneficial way, I started getting more and more leads.
-It’s very possible to “get yourself out there” without the burnout.
+But, once I started approaching clients in a more simplified way, I started getting more and more leads.
+It’s very possible to get yourself out there without the crazy hustle.

 1. Build A “Good” Website

-Having a good website is gold.
+Having a good website is super important.
 It’s the face of your business online and everyone is online.
-Almost all of my clients find me through search or reach out after seeing my website.
+Almost all of my clients find me through search and reach out after seeing my website.
 And, when someone is actually looking for a “food photographer” and my site shows up in their search… well, that’s pretty damn awesome.

 My website wasn’t a very successful marketing tool for me at first, though.
 In the beginning, I would find a pretty template, add tons of work and my email and hit publish.
 Does this sound familiar?

-The problem was that my website wasn’t really helping me stand out to potential clients, because I was doing what everyone else was doing.
-And, Google wasn’t finding my website in searches, because I was missing some very important steps to make my website actually do its job.
+The problem was that my website wasn’t really helping me stand out to potential clients, because my website looked and sounded just like everyone else’s.
+And, Google wasn’t finding my website in searches, because I wasn’t taking some important steps to make my website actually do its job.

 - H1-H2-H3 tags

 FOR IDEAL CLIENTS:

 - An easy way to contact you (Tip: Don’t use a form.)

 I didn’t know all of this in the beginning.
 But, ever since I took the time to get some help and fix these issues, my website has been my shining star when it comes to attracting my ideal clients.